 Bryn lectures in drama and on the Dramatherapy MA at Royal Central School (University of London) and is engaged in research exploring the relationship between dramatherapy, movement and mindfulness.
 He continues to develop his theatre practice via ongoing projects; performing and directing.

 Heather is a dramatherapist based in County Armagh in Northern Ireland, having graduated from Maynooth University in Kildare in 2018.
-She works full-time as a dramatherapist in an adult male mental health residential and nursing facility.
-She has a specific interest in mental health and specialises in one-to-one sessions.
-Heather is also a singer, actor and presenter.
+She works full-time as a Psychological Trauma Therapist using Dramatherapy and cognitive behavioural practice in the Trauma Centre in the Belfast NHS Trust.
+She has a specific interest in trauma and specialises in one-to-one sessions.
+Heather is also a singer, and has experience in acting and presenting, as well as working freelance for community groups and private clients.

-Heather is passionate about promoting dramatherapy within the NI NHS Trusts, as well as working towards creating a dramatherapy Masters’ course in Northern Irish universities.
-Heather is a BADth (British Association of Dramatherapists) Executive Council member, is the NI rep for dramatherapy in AHPFNI (Allied Health Professionals Federation Northern Ireland), and is also a Council member of IACAT (Irish Association of Creative Arts Therapists).
+Heather is passionate about promoting dramatherapy within the NI NHS Trusts, as well as working towards creating a dramatherapy Masters' course in Northern Irish universities.
+Heatheris the Vice-Chair for BADth (British Association of Dramatherapists),the NI rep for dramatherapy in AHPFNI (Allied Health Professionals Federation Northern Ireland), and is also a former council person and registered member of IACAT (Irish Association of Creative Arts Therapists).